-We often ignore what our body is telling us, because we have other commitments to the outside word.
+We often ignore what our body is telling us, because we have other commitments to the outside world.
 We may eat – even though we aren’t hungry – because others want to eat with us.
 Or, we go to work despite feeling sick because it’s “the right thing” to do.

 For example, if you feel tired all the time, try graphing your fatigue levels through the day.
 Decide on a “level” of fatigue that you can tolerate.
 When your fatigue surpasses this level, make sure you find time to rest.
-It sounds simple, but people who do this are respecting their body and what it is telling them.
-And, among those who practice this on a regular basis, they start to notice that their body literally starts to “scream” for specific changes in their life.
+It sounds simple, but people who do this respect their body and what it is telling them.
+And, among those who practice this on a regular basis, they start to notice that their body starts to “scream” for specific changes in their life.

 Feeling “dead inside” after a health crisis?
 Try this Body Scan Meditation (UCLA-Berkeley)

 This may be surprising to hear, but so many health problems come from seeking constant pleasure (or satisfaction) in our lives.
 The biggest secret about health is that it requires some level of suffering to achieve it.
 All serious diseases threaten to radically change our life, sometimes even pushing us towards greater purpose and potential.

 True health involves “leaning in” to suffering when it makes sense to do so.
 It means finishing those painful daily exercises prescribed after knee surgery.
 It also means eating foods you may not like.
 And, it could even involve putting up with important treatments that cause uncomfortable side-effects.

 Popular health advice so often overlooks this fact.
 If you want to be healthy, you’ve got to do the hard – even uncomfortable – work of health change.
 Some people must work harder than others.
 But, at the end of the day, we all must take those painful first steps towards recovery and adaptation after illness.